tc39/proposal-source-phase-imports/README.md

     ]);
     deps.delete(undefined);

-    // Promise for the resolution and reflection load of the dependency specifiers (not recursive) const depsPromise = Promise.all([...deps].map(async specifier => {
+    // Promise for the resolution and reflection load of the dependency specifiers (not recursively blocking) const depsPromise = Promise.all([...deps].map(async specifier => {
       const id = this.resolve(specifier, parentUrl);
       await this.#getOrCreateEntry(id);